 The South Gippsland coastline is strong, yet fragile.
-It helps to drive valuable tourism dollars to our region, but it is also at risk from a range of coastal challenges and of being loved to death by its many admirers.
+It helps to drive valuable tourism dollars to our region, but it is also at risk from a range or coastal challenges and of being loved to death by its many admirers.

+Kerryn Ellis

-Kerryn EllisChief Executive Officer South Gippsland Shire Council
+Chief Executive Officer South Gippsland Shire Council